 The lawyers at Sydney Criminal Lawyers regularly appear in bail applications throughout NSW – from Parramatta Bails Court to the Supreme Court of NSW.

-We have an extremely high success rate in bail applications and will give you (or your loved one) the best chance at getting bail.
+We have an extremely high success rate and will give you (or your loved one) the best chance at getting bail.

-Click on the links below for more information about bail and bail applications:
+Click on the links below for more information about bail and bail applications in NSW:

 The law says that only a “bail authority” is allowed to grant you bail.

 A bail authority may be a police officer, an authorised justice (such as a court registrar), or a court.